vanheeringen-lab/seq2science/docs/content/workflows/scrna_seq.md

 ```

 #### scRNA-seq pre-processing and quality control
 The seq2science scRNA workflow provides the option to perform automated pre-processing of raw scRNA-seq UMI count matrices.
-This is achieved by incorporating several quality control steps from the [singleCellTK](https://camplab.net/sctk/v2.4.1/index.html) Bioconductor package, such as cell-calling, doublet detection and assessment of mtDNA expression.
+This is achieved by incorporating several quality control steps from the [singleCellTK](https://camplab.net/sctk/v2.4.1/index.html) Bioconductor package, such as cell-calling, doublet detection and assessment of mitochondrial RNA expression.

-The QC results are reported in comprehensive R-markdown reports and processed count matrices are stored as [SingleCellExperiment](https://bioconductor.org/packages/release/bioc/html/SingleCellExperiment.html) S4 objects.
-Any sample level meta data that has been added to `samples.tsv` will be transfered to the `colData` slot of the correspoding object and assigned to each cell.
+The QC results are reported in comprehensive R-markdown reports and processed UMI count matrices are stored as [SingleCellExperiment](https://bioconductor.org/packages/release/bioc/html/SingleCellExperiment.html) S4 objects.
+Any sample level metadata that has been added to `samples.tsv` will be transferred to the `colData` slot of the corresponding object and assigned to each cell identifier.

-After running seq2science, these objects can be directly imported into R with the `readRDS` function for further down-stream analysis with Seurat or Scater.
+After running seq2science, these objects can be directly imported into R with the `readRDS` function for further down-stream analysis with your favorite R packages.

-To perform scRNA pre-processing, add the following section to your seq2science `config.yaml`.
+To perform scRNA-seq pre-processing, add the following section to your seq2science `config.yaml`.
 In this example, we pre-process a plate-based experiment from a human tissue.

 ```
 sc_preprocess: